+and must be equal to zero for any Hermitian and invariant $Z$ as the optimizer $T$ lies in the interior of the set of positive definite matrices.
+In the second line we used that $Z = \mathcal{E}(Z)$ and that $(T+t)^{-1}$ commutes with each element of the averaging $U_g$ since both $Z$ and $T$ are invariant.
+This allows us to move the averaging of $\mathcal{E}(Z)$ inside the integral and apply it to $R^\frac{1}{2}$.

-for any Hermitian and symmetric $Z$.
-We then use the ansatz $T=(\mathcal{E}(R^\frac{1}{2}))^2$.
-Here, $\Pi_R$ denotes the projector onto the support of $R$.
-Note that the ansatz always satisfies the support condition $\text{supp}(R) \subseteq \text{supp}(T)$ since the group twirling contains the identity element.
-Using the ansatz, inequality~\eqref{Petz minimum} becomes $\Tr[(I - \Pi_R)X] \geq 0$ for any Hermitian $X$.
-The latter inequality is always satisfied since $\Pi_R \leq I$.
+We then need to verify that the proposed solution $T=(\mathcal{E}(R^\frac{1}{2}))^2$ satisfies the conditions for the minimum.
+Using the ansatz, equality~\eqref{Petz minimum} becomes $\Trm\big[\big(I -I)X\big] = 0$ for any Hermitian $X$.
+The latter inequality is always satisfied for an $X$.
 This proves that the ansatz is the optimizer.

-This generalizes the known result for the Petz conditional entropies of order $\alpha$ ~\cite{sharma2013fundamental,tomamichel2014relating} and the Petz coherence measures of order $\alpha$~\cite{chitambar2016comparison}.
-In the specific case that the input matrix commutes with its optimizer, i.e., $[R,(\mathcal{E}(R^\frac{1}{2}))^2] = 0$, the necessary and sufficient conditions for the optimizer of the problem~\eqref{third problem} and the original one for the Bures distance~\eqref{first problem} become the same~\cite[Corollary 5]{rubboli2022new}.
-Hence, in this situation, the solution of the two problems coincide.
-In other words, whenever $[R,\mathcal{E}(R^\frac{1}{2})] = 0$, the positive semidefinite matrix $(\mathcal{E}(R^\frac{1}{2}))^2$ is the solution of the original Bures problem~\eqref{first problem}.
-As an explicit example, let us consider the matrix barycenter problem when all the matrices commute among themselves.
-In this case, the latter commutation relation is satisfied and hence the solution coincides with the initial point of our algorithm.
-The solution is the power means as already pointed out in~\cite{bhatia2019bures}.
+To prove the second part of the statement, we note that in the specific case that the input matrix commutes with $(\mathcal{E}(R^\frac{1}{2}))^2$, i.e., $[R,(\mathcal{E}(R^\frac{1}{2}))^2] = 0$, the necessary and sufficient conditions for the optimizer of the problem~\eqref{third problem} and the original one for the Bures distance~\eqref{first problem} become the same (see proof of Lemma~\ref{fixed-point equation}).
+Hence, in this situation, the solutions to the two problems coincide.
+In other words, whenever $[R,\mathcal{E}(R^\frac{1}{2})] = 0$, the positive semidefinite matrix $(\mathcal{E}(R^\frac{1}{2}))^2$ is the solution of the original Bures problem~\eqref{first problem}. \end{proof} As we demonstrate in Section~\ref{quantum info}, the matrix projection problem aligns with several key quantities in quantum information theory.
+The result presented above generalizes and recovers established findings for the Petz conditional entropies of order \(1/2\)~\cite{sharma2013fundamental,tomamichel2014relating}, as well as the Petz coherence measures of order \(1/2\)~\cite{chitambar2016comparison}.
+In the specific case of the Bures-Wasserstein barycenter problem, where all matrices commute with one another, the commutation relation holds.
+Consequently, the solution aligns with the initial point of our algorithm and corresponds to the power means, as previously noted in~\cite{bhatia2019bures}.